zackees/vids-db/README.md

-# vids_db
+# vids-db

 File based database to store video information.
-There is an experimental full text search engine.

-This database provides efficient searches for a variaty of differerent common search patterns, like all videos in a channel, or all videos for everyone in the last
+This database provides efficient searches for a variaty of differerent common search patterns, like all videos in a channel, or all videos for everyone in the last 4 hours.
-4 hours.

 For a front end to this database, please see `vids-db-server`